 What does this leave for clients to secure?
 Everything else.

-Customers are also totally responsible for access management.
+Customers are also responsible for access management.
 AWS provides guidance about excluding malicious actors.
 However, clients must implement user access controls at AWS endpoints.

 1. Use Amazon’s learning tools to build a knowledge foundation